 In Figure 6 we also offer a small but relevant extension of our approach.
 We focus on the substitutability of central bank balance sheet expansions with perhaps the most widely investigated existing "safety net" for the financial sector, deposit insurance schemes.
-Deposit insurance schemes have been widely recognized as a financial sector safety net in the literature, and their design and efficiency studied across time and space (Hoggarth et al., 2005; Schich and Kim, 2011; Anginer and
+Deposit insurance schemes have been widely recognized as a financial sector safety net in the literature, and their design and efficiency studied across time and space (Hoggarth et al., 2005; Schich and Kim, 2011; Anginer and Demirguc-Kunt, 2018).
+In Figure 6, we attempt to conceptualize the substitutability between the two key "safety nets" directly, investigating the dynamics during (the absence of) recessions across

-&lt;sup>27For such narratives, see for instance Humphrey (1989), Capie et al. (1995), or Calomiris (2011).
+27For such narratives, see for instance Humphrey (1989), Capie et al. (1995), or Calomiris (2011).